thbrown/softball-scorer/README.md

 use `yarn start` and `yarn bundle-watch` if you want to start both servers but each in their own terminal use `yarn bundle` to build webpack, but skip the terser/css steps.

+## Tests

+`yarn test`

+Integration tests not run with jest's "runInBand" flag will fail (this flag is used automatically if you use the build script above).

 ## Prod

 use `yarn build-css && yarn --cwd ./shared build && yarn build && yarn start`